 The way we manage foreign currency depends on the type of asset class.
 We use an investment technique called hedging to do this.
 Hedging, in this context, seeks to reduce the effect of changes in the exchange rate between the New Zealand dollar and foreign currencies.
-You can find the current hedging levels in the Fund Updates available at bnz.co.nz/kiwisaverhelp of BNZ KiwiSaver international equity investments to the
+You can find the current hedging levels in the Fund Updates available at bnz.co.nz/youwealthhelp

-- International fixed interest We aim to hedge 100% of BNZ KiwiSaver international fixed interest investments to the New Zealand dollar. - International equities We aim to hedge 60% of BNZ KiwiSaver international equity investments to the New Zealand dollar.
-From time to time we may target a different hedging position to this.
-We are allowed to hedge between 0% and 100%
+- International fixed interest We aim to hedge 100% of the YouWealth international fixed interest investments to the New Zealand dollar. - International equities

+We aim to hedge 60% of the YouWealth international equity investments to the New Zealand dollar.
+From time to time, we may target a different hedging position to this.
+We are allowed to hedge between 0% and 100% of the YouWealth international equity investments to the New Zealand dollar.